IBM/cloudpakfordata-telco-churn-workshop/workshop/pre-work/README.md

 ![Start a new project](../.gitbook/assets/images/manage/cpd-new-project.png)

 * We are going to create a project from an existing file (which contains assets we will use throughout this workshop), as opposed to creating an empty project.
-Select the _*Create a project from a sample or file*_option:
+Select the _*Create a project from a sample or file*_ option:

 ![Create project from file](../.gitbook/assets/images/openscale-config/openscale-config-create-project-from-sample.png)

-* Navigate to where you cloned this repository, then to `notebooks/` and choose `Customer-Churn-Project.zip`.
+* Navigate to where you cloned this repository, then to `projects/` and choose `Customer-Churn-Project.zip`.
 Give the project a name and click `Create`:

 ![Browse for project files](../.gitbook/assets/images/manage/cpd-importproject.png)

-### Create a Space for Machine Learning Deployments
+### Create a Deployment Space

+Cloud Pak for Data uses the concept of `Deployment Spaces` to configure and manage the deployment of a set of related deployable assets.
+These assets can be data files, machine learning models, etc.

-Go the (☰) menu and click `Analyze` -> `Analytics deployments`:
+* Go the (☰) menu and click `Analyze` -> `Analytics deployments`:

 ![(☰) Menu -> Analytics deployments](../.gitbook/assets/images/manage/ChooseAnalyticsDeployments.png)

-Click on `+ New deployment space`:
+* Click on `+ New deployment space`:

 ![Add New deployment space](../.gitbook/assets/images/manage/addNewDeploymentSpace.png)

-Give your deployment space a unique name, optional description, then click `Create`.
+* Give your deployment space a unique name, optional description, then click `Create`.
 You will use this space later when you deploy a machine learning model.

-Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in the model monitoring lab.
+* Next, we will add a collaborator to the new deployment space, so that assets we deploy can be monitored in the model monitoring lab.

-Click on your new deployment space.
+* Click on your new deployment space.

 ![Select deployment space](../.gitbook/assets/images/manage/selectNewDeploymentSpace.png)

-Click on the `Access control` tab and then click on `Add collaborators` on the right.
+* Click on the `Access control` tab and then click on `Add collaborators` on the right.

 ![Deployment space access control](../.gitbook/assets/images/manage/deploymentSpaceAccessControl.png)

-Enter "admin" as a Collaborator and select the user from the drop down list.
+* Enter "admin" as a Collaborator and select the user from the drop down list.
 Then click on the `Add to list` button.

+> **NOTE:** We are adding the user that configured the machine learning instance for monitoring.
+In this case, the user is the admin user.

 ![Deployment space collaborators](../.gitbook/assets/images/manage/deploymentSpaceAddCollaborator.png)

-Click the `Add` button to finish adding the collaborator.
+* Click the `Add` button to finish adding the collaborator.
 You should be brought back to the deployment space page and see your user ID along with the `Admin` user as collaborators for this space.